Social Work Licensure in Washington

 Prospective students should ensure potential social work programs in Washington hold accreditation.
 The Washington State Department of Health only licenses graduates of programs with accreditation from the CSWE.

 However, prospective social workers are not limited to social work schools in Washington.
 Graduates of any CSWE-accredited program qualify to practice in the state of Washington.
 The licensure process is identical for students with social work degrees from in-state and out-of-state programs.
-Use the directory of accredited social work programs below to find an accredited program.

 What Can You Do With a Social Work Degree?